 Digital health is one of the most essential transformation programs operated by the Ministry of Health’s, Vision Realization Office.
 The program aims to improve general health by providing better health care services and raising the value of health care.
 The Ministry of Health has worked to develop a clear and concise strategy and plan to achieve these goals in alignment with the strategic objectives of the Kingdom’s Vision 2030.
 The Digital Health strategy provides full functionality and expanded interoperability.

-The system focuses on telemedicine, cybersecurity, system certification, advanced functionality including Artificial Intelligence, analytics and models of care.
+The system focuses on telehealth, cybersecurity, system certification, advanced functionality including Artificial Intelligence, analytics and models of care.
 Digital technology plays a significant role in supporting the delivery of the Digital Health Vision and by implementing this effective strategy, it creates the right conditions for the Ministry of Health’s digital health ecosystem to expand.
 The aim of the digital health care system is to transform the delivery of healthcare through the expansion of implementation of technology, in order to deliver safer and efficient healthcare services to the society of the Kingdom of Saudi Arabia.

 For more information click here.

 Provides health care services to more than 31 million citizens and residents, as well as several million visitors during Hajj and Umrah through the health facilities that includes medical cities, specialized hospitals, university and military hospitals and primary care centers.
 On the ministry’s website, there is an interactive map shows all of the government medical facilities locations, and other information needed such as their working hours.

 The Kingdom established the Saudi Patient Safety Center (SPSC), which serves as a main enabler of the national strategy of patient safety and has contributed to raising the percentage of hospitals that achieved the American Standard for Patient Safety Culture from 30% in 2018 to 60% in 2020.